domoritz/domoritz.github.io/_posts/2021-10-22-Innovation_in_AI_teams.markdown

 So what about coming up with newer techniques?
 Rarely AI teams embedded in product teams do this.
 Why?
 Because in most cases, known techniques with a comprehensive dataset with rigorous evaluation itself can take your AI solution very very far on business metrics.
 From there on it is mostly a game of diminishing returns.
 Read about “later part of S curve” in my earlier post on “ROI in AI” (https://www.linkedin.com/posts/activity-6842736295173775360-etDf/).
 This is not true only if AI is the backbone of your product and your core value proposition.

-To read more on this read my earlier post “Why machine learning in the industry is different from that is academia” (https://www.linkedin.com/posts/activity-6836567604467970048-nQu8/)
+To read more on AI in industry vs Acedemia, please read my earlier post “Why machine learning in the industry is different from that is academia”
+(https://www.linkedin.com/posts/activity-6836567604467970048-nQu8/)

 [#Learnings_From_AI_Trenches](https://www.linkedin.com/search/results/content/?keywords=%23learnings_from_ai_trenches&origin=CLUSTER_EXPANSION&sid=%2CBE)